-LIONS CLUBS INTERNATIONAL WEBSITE, located at www.lionsclubs.org, is an essential tool for clubs.
-The site offers basic information about the association's programs, contact information and e-mail links to International Headquarters, various directories and an online Club Supplies section.
+Lion Clubs International website, located at www.lionsclubs.org, is an essential tool for clubs.
+The site offers basic information about the association's programs, contact information and email links to International Headquarters, various directories and an online Club Supplies section.
 Many publications, forms and reports can be downloaded from this site.
 The Club Resource Center on the website serves as a central depository of information and forms that club officers will need throughout their year.
 The District Resource Center has similar information for district level officers.
 There is also a Zone and Region Chairperson Center resource page.

-MyLCI WEBSITE
+MyLCI Website